*CLICK HERE for this recipe made Paleo!!!!

 - 1 tsp. vanilla, gluten free

-- ½ C Earth Balance butter, melted
+- ½ C Earth Balance butter or ghee, melted

 - 2 Tbsp. ground cinnamon